Gokulraj0906/GQNN/README.md

 ## Features

 - **Hybrid Neural Networks**: Combines classical and quantum layers seamlessly.
-- **Custom Quantum Circuits**: Design and implement your quantum gates and circuits.
+- **Custom Quantum Circuits**: Design and implement your own quantum gates and circuits.
 - **Lightweight and Flexible**: Built with Python, NumPy, and scikit-learn for simplicity and extensibility.
 - **Scalable**: Easily scale models for larger qubit configurations or datasets.
 - **Research-Oriented**: Ideal for academic and experimental use in quantum machine learning.